nasser/stopwork/README.md

 Navigation
 ----------
 Right and left keyboard keys go to the next and previous slides, respectively.
-Moving the mouse to the top left corner reveals previous and next buttons that can be clicked.
+Moving the mouse to the bottom center reveals previous and next buttons that can be clicked.
 This is useful if a web slide steals keyboard focus.

 Next Steps
 ----------